adamjakab/BeetsPluginGoingRunning/README.md

     $ beet goingrunning training [options] [QUERY...]

+or with the shorthand alias `gr`:

+    $ beet gr training [options] [QUERY...]

-The following switches are available:
+The following command line options are available:

-**--list [-l]**: List all the configured trainings with their attributes.
-With this switch you do not enter the name of the training, just `beet goingrunning --list`
+**--list [-l]**: List all the configured trainings.
+With `beet goingrunning --list` you will be presented the list of the trainings you have configured in your configuration file.

 **--count [-c]**: Count the number of songs available for a specific training.
-With `beet goingrunning longrun --count` you can see how many of your songs there are in your library that fit your specs.
+With `beet goingrunning longrun --count` you can see how many of your songs will fit the specifications for the `longrun` training.

 **--dry-run [-r]**: Only display what would be done without actually making changes to the file system.
+The plugin will run without clearing the destination and without copying any files.

 **--quiet [-q]**: Do not display any output from the command.

+**--version [-v]**: Display the version number of the plugin.
+Useful when you need to report some issue and you have to state the version of the plugin you are using.

 ## Configuration

+suggest external configuration file with include:

 Your default configuration is:
 ```yaml